Particle physics facing a pandemic: Introduction

 \section{Introduction}

-In January of 2020 the high-energy phenomenology community was looking forward to another busy year full of workshops, schools and conferences.
-The situation dramatically worsened by the end of February and the final and lethal blow to all these live events happened in the middle of March.
-The quick escalation of the situation was personally experienced by the authors during the organization of the {\it PRecision Effective FIeld Theory School (PREFIT20)} from 2nd to 13th of March~\footnote{ The {\it PREFIT20} school~\cite{prefit20} was organized as a joint event of the COST actions {\it PARTICLEFACE}~\cite{particleface} and {\it VBSCan}~\cite{vbscan} at DESY in Hamburg.} and during a short-term scientific mission to Hamburg.
-The {\it PREFIT20} school had to be switched from lecturers being on-site to online presentations on the fly and turned out to be the last major live event in our field.
-The short-term scientific mission looked like an ordinary trip during the out-bound journey (9th of March), but one and a half weeks later (18th of March) almost all flights got canceled and the airport at Frankfurt (an always busy bee hive full of people) became completely deserted, with all the shops closed and reeking from disinfectant.
+In January 2020, the high-energy physics community was looking forward to another busy year full of workshops, schools and conferences.
+The situation dramatically worsened in Europe by the end of February and the final and lethal blow to all these live events happened in the middle of March.
+The quick escalation of the situation was personally experienced by the authors during the organization of the {\it PRecision Effective FIeld Theory School (PREFIT20)} from the 2\textsuperscript{nd} to the 13\textsuperscript{th} of March~\footnote{The {\it PREFIT20} school~\cite{prefit20} was organized as a joint event of the COST Actions {\it PARTICLEFACE}~\cite{particleface} and {\it VBSCan}~\cite{vbscan} at DESY in Hamburg.} and during a COST short-term scientific mission to Hamburg.
+The {\it PREFIT20} school had to be switched from lecturers being on-site to online presentations as events were running and turned out to be the last major live event in our field.
+The short-term scientific mission looked like an ordinary trip during the out-bound journey (9\textsuperscript{th} of March), but one and a half weeks later (18\textsuperscript{th} of March) almost all flights were cancelled and the airport at Frankfurt became completely deserted, with all shops closed.

-By the end of March lock-down, home office and digital education became the standard.
-This also meant all conferences and workshops got canceled or postponed until the end of summer.
+By the end of March, lock-down, working from home and online education became the standard.
+This also meant all conferences and workshops were cancelled or postponed until the end of summer.
 Within a couple of weeks the dominant platform to interact with colleagues became Zoom.
-The system got so wide-spread that "zoom meeting" became the 15th most frequently used words in 2020~\cite{IrishTimes}.
-In the particle physics community collaborations spanning over several countries or continents are not seldom hence people were more-or-less familiar with virtual meeting platforms and the technical transition was free from major difficulties and problems.
+The system got so wide-spread that term "Zoom meeting" became the 15\textsuperscript{th} most frequently used term in 2020~\cite{IrishTimes}.
+In the particle physics community, collaborations spanning over several countries or continents are quite common, having members from different countries in Europe or even from the Americas and Asia.
+Hence people were more-or-less familiar with virtual meeting platforms and the technical transition had no major difficulties or problems.
+This was also witnessed by the authors participating in several virtual collaboration meetings, seminars, online workshops and by giving lectures.